- Case Type:

 - In July 2019, the Debtor commenced his bankruptcy case by filing a voluntary Chapter 11 petition.
 In December 2019, a Chapter 11 trustee was appointed.
 Soon thereafter, the Debtor’s case was converted to Chapter 7.
 The Debtor himself planted the mine from which this appeal burst forth.
 In these initial documents, the Debtor listed Blizzard as his largest creditor, with the disputed Blizzard Judgment valued at $3,825,000.
 Elsewhere in his schedules, the Debtor condemned the Blizzard Parties for obtaining the Blizzard Judgment as a result of fraud, perjury, witness tampering, and abuse of process.
 Accordingly, he listed a cause of action against Shepard for the same amount as the judgment.
 The Debtor listed only one other asset of significance: his 50% membership interest in the LLC, which he valued at $5,000,000.30, and which held title to the Property.
 In his original schedules, the Debtor did not list any interest in real property and asserted only two exemptions: one for his automobile and another for his furniture and clothing.
 The fact that the Debtor had filed soon after the Blizzard Judgment led to the inevitable.
 After some briefing, the BC granted the Blizzard Parties relief from the automatic stay so as to allow them to proceed in the Superior Court with a prepetition motion to amend the Blizzard Judgment to include the LLC as an additional judgment debtor under a theory of reverse alter ego.
 In a tentative ruling, the Superior Court agreed with the Blizzard Parties, detailing the reasons why it intended to hold the LLC liable for the Debtor’s individual judgment debt to the Blizzard Parties.
 The Debtor responded in the BC within a day—and the Blizzard Parties soon thereafter countered.
 Amending his exemptions, the Debtor added a $175,000 exemption claim in the LLC (“LLC Exemption”) based on California’s automatic or “residential” homestead exemption.
 As the Debtor averred, the Property owned by the LLC is a decommissioned U.S. Air Force base, which includes officers’ quarters consisting of a four-bedroom residence, where he has lived continuously since 2014.
 In their timely objection, the Blizzard Parties advanced three points: (1) the Debtor could not claim a homestead exemption in the LLC because he did not own the Property, as his interest was in the LLC and not the Property; (2) regardless, the interest in the LLC did not qualify as a dwelling under California law; and (3), anticipating the Debtor’s future argument, the alter ego ruling could not be invoked as grounds for establishing his personal ownership of the Property.

-- Gary A. Spraker; Scott H. Gan; William Lafferty
+- Gary A. Spraker; Scott H. Gan; and William Lafferty